 Property testing is an application of induction (in the philosophy of science sense), in which we obtain a small, random sample of a structure and seek to determine whether the structure has a desired property or is far from having the property.
-We have considered the classification problem for testability, wherein we classify the prefix vocabulary classes of first-order logic according to their testability.
-In particular, we simplified the untestable property, expressible with quantifier prefix $\forall^{12} \exists^5$, from Alon et al. [1] for the case of directed graphs which may contain loops.
-This implies that there exists an untestable property expressible with quantifier prefixes $\forall \exists \forall \exists, \forall \exists \forall^2, \forall^2 \exists \forall \text{ and } \forall^3 \exists$.
+We have considered the classification problem for testability, classifying the prefix vocabulary classes of first-order logic according to their testability.
+In particular, we have given a simplified version of the untestable property from Alon et al. [1] for the case of directed graphs which may contain loops.
+This implies that there exists an untestable property expressible with quantifier prefixes $\forall^4 \exists, \forall^3 \exists \forall, \forall^2 \exists \forall^2 \text{ and } \forall \exists \forall^3$ .
+It would be worthwhile to determine the testability of the prefixes containing two or three universal quantifiers (for graphs or more general relational structures).